 Starting a Dispatcher using the ServerUI

-There is also the possibility to start a server as a dispatcher on Windows and MacOS using the user interface.
+There is also a possibility to start the server as a dispatcher on Windows and MacOS using the user interface (Desktop).
 Also hotfolder-processing can be set up here.
-In this mode, the dispatcher will also distribute jobs which are send by other clients.
+In this mode, the dispatcher will also distribute tasks which are sent by other clients.

 Starting a Satellite